RVCC-IDMX/meet-the-fishes-TimothyBlajsa/README.md

 - Betta Fish
 - Silver Fish

 The above scenes include various animations, in addition to their base state.
+As well as the following sprites:
+- Big Fish
+- SMall Fish
+- Betta Fish
+- Background
+- Kelp
+- Coral
+- Bubbles

-Each scene is navigated with the inclusion of back and next buttons.
+Each scene is navigated with the inclusion of back and next buttons, accompanied by a custom blinking transition.

 The background remains the same from the previous iteration, including animated bubbles, sound, and kelp.
 ## Author Testimony